 Grading responsibilities are shared between the instructors and the TAs.
-The Course Introduction tab details who grades which assignment, and which groups each person will grade.

 Your group will not create your grade for you.
 You need to accomplish the goals you sign off on by submitting all assignments.
 In this course, failure to communicate with your team, or to provide reasonably working code compatible with the project per the specification may result in you receiving a non-passing grade while the rest of your group passes.
 You may be removed from your team if you are found to not be putting in the required amount of work.